-Atmos generated proof that the rate tariffs attached to the Resolution will generate \$22.78 million in additional revenues from ACSC Cities.
-That proof is attached as Attachment 1 to this Staff Report.
+Atmos generated rate tariffs attached to the Resolution/Ordinance will generate \$115 million in additional revenues.
+Atmos also prepared a Proof of Revenues supporting the settlement figures.
 ACSC consultants have agreed that Atmos' Proof of Revenues is accurate.

-The impact of the settlement on average residential rates is an increase of \$1.28 on a monthly basis, or 2.2 percent.
-The increase for average commercial usage will be \$4.03 or 1.61 percent.
-A bill impact comparison is attached as Attachment 2.
+The impact of the settlement on average residential rates is an increase of \$4.60 on a monthly basis, or 6.7 percent.
+The increase for average commercial usage will be \$14.34 or 4.3 percent.
+Atmos provided bill impact comparisons containing these figures attached as Exhibit A.

 ACSC strongly opposed the GRIP process because it constitutes piecemeal ratemaking by ignoring declining expenses and increasing revenues while rewarding the Company for increasing capital investment on an annual basis.
 The GRIP process does not allow any review of the reasonableness of capital investment and does not allow cities to participate in the Railroad Commission's review of annual GRIP filings or allow recovery of Cities' rate case expenses.
 The Railroad Commission undertakes a mere administrative review of GRIP filings (instead of a full hearing) and rate increases go into effect without any material adjustments.
-In ACSC's view, the GRIP process unfairly raises customers' rates without any regulatory oversight.
-In contrast, the RRM process has allowed for a more comprehensive rate review and annual evaluation of expenses and revenues, as well as capital investment.
+In

-File #: 21-4303, Version: 1
+File #: 22-4907, Version: 1